robcarver17/skipperman/docs/list_of_users_help.md

 ## Change password manually

-To change a password just type the new password in both boxes next to the relevant user and click `Save edits` (**do not click the `Reset password` button!**).
+To change a password just type the new password in both boxes next to the relevant user and click `Save edits` (**do not click the `Reset password to random value` button!**).
+Note that pressing `Add a new user` will also save changes to passwords.

 ## Reset password

-If you want to reset a password to something random, click on `Reset password`.
+If you want to reset a password to something random, click on `Reset password to random value`.
 You will see a message pop up which you can copy and paste to send to the user with their new login credentials.

 ## Change access group or associated volunteer

 Choose the new group or volunteer from the dropdown and click `Save edits`.
+Note that pressing any `Reset password` button, or `Add a new user` will also save changes.

 Note: A volunteer can be associated with more than one user.
 This can be useful if you want to set up a backup admin account.

-Note: You can't change the access group if a user is the only admin user.
+Note: You can't change the access group if the relevant user is the only admin user.

 ## Delete a user